Skip to Main Content

 After the procedure, the donor will be moved to a recovery area to recover from anesthesia.

 Staff will place a large dressing on the lower back called a pressure dressing.
 The dressing helps to reduce swelling, bleeding, and bruising.
-Under this dressing, thin adhesive bandages (Steri-Strips) will be placed over each harvest site.
+Under this dressing, thin adhesive bandages (Steri-Strips™) will be placed over each harvest site.

-The donor may be able to leave the hospital the same day of the harvest procedure.
+The donor may be able to leave the hospital on the same day of the harvest procedure.
 Medical staff will give instructions on how to care for the harvest sites.

 Possible side effects of bone marrow harvest